ryouchinsa/ryouchinsa.github.io/export/README.md

 Annotation files are exported as an [Create ML JSON file](https://developer.apple.com/videos/play/wwdc2019/424/).

 - Specify the split ratio "80/10/10" so that images are split into train, validation, and test sets.
-- For "Image size", both width and height would be less than or equal to the size.
-If "Image size" is empty, images are not resized.
+- For "Image size", images are resized, if "Image size" is empty, images are not resized.
 - If you encouter errors, read [Empty table from specified data source](https://stackoverflow.com/questions/65314564/empty-table-from-specified-data-source-error-in-create-ml).

 ![createml](https://github.com/user-attachments/assets/83a1351e-95a3-400c-bb22-e674c10f3301)